alan-turing-institute/HonestCyberEval/README.md

       kompose.hpa.replicas.min: 3
 ```

+#### Deployments, Pods, and replica count

+Kompose has some limitations on resource creation.
+Depending on what attributes you set on your services, you will get different Kubernetes resource
+types.
+Here are some typical use cases.

+##### Run forever and never exit

+This type of service is never expected to exit cleanly.
+If it exits, it will be due to an uncaught exception.
+This might be a database or cache.

+Set `restart: always` on this service.
+This produces a Deployment in Kubernetes.
+If you want multiple, you can use the `deploy.replicas` key to
+scale horizontally.

+##### Run once and exit cleanly

+This type of service is intended to run once, typically when initialized, and not restart upon completion.

+Set `restart: on-failure` on this service.
+This produces a Pod in Kubernetes.
+If you want multiple, you will need to declare multiple services.

 ### Architecture Diagram

 This diagram depicts the CRS Sandbox during the `development` phase with `--profile development` and during the `competition` phase with `--profile competition`.